gatsbyjs/gatsby-source-wordpress-experimental/docs/plugin-options.md

 ### develop.hardCacheMediaFiles: Boolean

-When true, media files will be hard-cached outside the Gatsby cache in a `./.wordpress-cache/path/to/media/file.jpeg` .
+When true, media files will be hard-cached outside the Gatsby cache at `./.wordpress-cache/path/to/media/file.jpeg`.
 This is useful for preventing media files from being re-downloaded when the Gatsby cache automatically clears.

 Default is false.